cakesoft-rajesh/jitsi-meet-electron/README.md

 brew install --cask jitsi-meet
 ```

-### Using it with your own Jitsi Meet installation
+### Using it with your own Zocial Meet installation

 :warning: The following additional HTTP headers are known to break the Electron App: